Animxer1/commie-movies/README.md

 Using a generated hash provides a privacy-friendly experience for your visitors and means visitors can't be tracked between different days or different websites.
 ```

+## Contributing
+Dev work should be done on the dev branch, since the main instance(https://commiemovies.ml) is running off of the latest code in main